-ROCK, the Osteochondritis Dissecans Research Group, a multi-center study group formed in 2009 to prospectively study this condition.
+ROCK, the Osteochondritis Dissecans Research Group, a multi-center study group formed in 2008 to prospectively study this condition.
 The primary objective of the ROCK group is to develop evidence based methods of treatment for this disease that affects a growing number of young, active people.
-To achieve this goal is we have developed collaborative approaches between institutions, including physicians, research departments and administrators, to develop specialized cartilage treatment centers that would be part of a Center of Excellence for the Treatment of Cartilage conditions.
+To achieve this goal we have developed national and international collaborative approaches between institutions, including physicians, research departments and administrators, to develop specialized cartilage treatment centers that would be part of a Center of Excellence for the Treatment of Cartilage conditions.

 SPECIFIC AIMS